2022-2023 Doctoral Internship Program for Health Service Providers at CMU CaPS

 - Consultation and interprofessional/interdisciplinary skills

-At CaPS, all training staff meets quarterly to share observations and feedback about interns’ performance, and interns may receive additional feedback at these additional touch points.
+Additionally, all training staff meets bi-annually to share observations and feedback about interns’ performance, and interns may receive additional feedback at these additional touch points.

 Application and Selection

 CaPS utilizes the APPI application system through APPIC.
 Visit the APPIC website to find out more about the AAPI Online Application.
 The application deadline for our program is November, 15th, 2021.
 Our APPIC membership number is 2279.

 Required Doctoral Preparation: